atlassian/jira-hardware-exploration/README.md

 The `quicksilver-jhwr-cache-ireland` is owned by AWS account `jira-server-perf-dev (695067801333)`.
 You can browse the shared cached results via S3 GUI.
 You can also make them public an link them: [a cached file].

-If you customize the test and want to get a fresh batch of results, change the `taskName` from the [runtime config].
+If you customize the test and want to get a fresh batch of results, change the `val cacheKey` in the [test source].

 ### Customization